mateoneira/mateoneira.github.io/index.md

 layout: home
 ---
 <!-- <h2><b>ABOUT</b></h2> -->
 Hey!
-I'm Mateo, an Associate Data Scientist at [Foster and Partners](https://www.fosterandpartners.com/).
-I completed my PhD at the [Centre for Advanced Spatial Analysis](https://www.ucl.ac.uk/bartlett/casa/), part of the [Alan Turing Institute](https://www.turing.ac.uk/) doctoral program, where I focused on quantifying urban segregation and human behaviour in cities using advanced network analysis and information theory.
+I'm Mateo, an Associate Partner and Data Scientist at [Foster and Partners](https://www.fosterandpartners.com/).
+I completed my PhD at the [Centre for Advanced Spatial Analysis](https://www.ucl.ac.uk/bartlett/casa/), as part of the [Alan Turing Institute](https://www.turing.ac.uk/) doctoral program, where I focused on quantifying urban segregation and human behaviour in cities using advanced network analysis and information theory.

 At Foster and Partners, I've led data-driven projects that influence urban design and analytics, with my tools and insights featured at international conferences.
 Previously, I also worked at [SignalBox](https://www.signalbox.io/) developing algorithms for transport networks.